SCYou27/Projects_SHA3/project_SHA3-32bit/README.md

 4. Validation: the main goal of tasks in "0004_validation/" is to evaluate the quality of our templates by metrics of first-order success rate and guessing entropy.

-5. Testing ---- SASCA within a single Keccak-f[1600] permutation: this is associated with Fig. 4. in our paper.
+5. Belief propagation testing: the main goal of tasks in "0005_SASCA/" is to test the factor graphs for belief propagation within a single Keccak-f[1600] permutation, which is associated with Fig. 4. in our paper.

-6. Attacks: (code and data under review...)
+6. Attacks: we separated the code and data of attacks by their target functions.
+   - 0006_SHA3-512/
+   - 0007_SHA3-384/
+   - 0008_SHA3-256/
+   - 0009_SHA3-224/
+   - 0010_SHAKE256/
+   - 0011_SHAKE128/